Long Eaton RFC: History

-Present Day
+Present day

 In 2015, The club agreed a change in constitution and structure, removing the committee and replacing it with a management team and creating posts and job descriptions more prevalent to modern rugby.

-The Club now runs Senior, Ladies, Colts, Junior and Mini Rugby Union. and has the highest approval it can gain from the Rugby Football Union.
+The club now runs senior, ladies, colts, junior and mini teams and has the highest approval from the Rugby Football Union.

-The Club is based on West Park where it has a part of the Borough Councils changing room block, approx a third of the building, since 1995.
-Inside the leased premise, the Club has a communal area with a licensed bar, a kitchen, a Sports Therapy and 6 self-contained changing rooms.

-The Club use two council owned pitches one of which is floodlit to match standard, and the club own the floodlights.
-This pitch is also has a crowd barrier down each side.
-The Club has a very good relationship with the borough Council, who use the facilities on a regular basis.
+The club is based in West Park where it has been part of the Borough Councils changing room block, approx a third of the building, since 1995.
+Inside the leased premise, the club has a communal area with a licensed bar, a kitchen, a Sports Therapy and six self-contained changing rooms.
+There are two council owned pitches, one of which is floodlit to match standard, and the club own the floodlights.
+This pitch also has a crowd barrier down each side.
+The club has a very good relationship with the borough Council, who use the facilities on a regular basis.

-The Club has partnerships with Long Eaton, Wilsthorpe, Friesland and Chilwell Secondary Schools.
-The Club also works with a number of primary schools with Long Eaton and surrounding areas.
+The club has partnerships with Long Eaton, Wilsthorpe, Friesland and Chilwell Secondary Schools.
+The club also works with a number of primary schools with Long Eaton and surrounding areas.

-In 2014, the chairman Chris Brookes has received several awards.
+In 2014, the chairman Chris Brookes received several awards.
 His year of awards started with LERFC Club Man of the Year, soon after he received a 'Service to Sport' award from Wilsthorpe School Long Eaton Closely followed by another 'Service to Sport' award presented by Erewash School Sports Association (ESSA).
 In July he received an invitation to meet the Prime Minister, David Cameron at a reception at No. 10 to celebrate the work he has done to support the Armed Forces Community through rugby.